Dr. Dale Hamel, Executive Vice President

 Linda and her husband, Bob, a mathematics professor at Southern Connecticut State University, live in Framingham, and they enjoy reading, hiking, playing tennis, and exploring new places.
 They have four adult children living in New York, Houston, and Los Angeles.

-Rita P. Colucci, Esq. currently serves as the Chief of Staff and General Counsel at Framingham State University, where she is also a member of the President’s senior staff and council.
-An experienced labor attorney, Rita segued into human resources five years ago when asked to serve as the acting human resources director of a 1400-plus employee agency.
-Rita received a JD from New England – Boston (formerly The New England School of Law) and a BS from Southern Connecticut State University.
-Prior to joining the staff at Framingham State University, Rita served as the human resources director for the Massachusetts Office of Consumer Affairs, as the director of labor relations for the Department of Employment and Training, and as a labor attorney for the MBTA
+Rita P. Colucci, Esq., currently serves as the Chief of Staff, General Counsel and Secretary to the Board at Framingham State University, where she is also a member of the President’s executive staff, cabinet and council.
+An experienced labor attorney, Rita worked in human resources for a number of years before taking on her current role at Framingham State.
+Rita received a Juris Doctor degree from New England – Boston (formerly The New England School of Law) and a Bachelor of Science degree from Southern Connecticut State University.
+Prior to joining the staff at Framingham State University, Rita served as the human resources director for the Massachusetts Office of Consumer Affairs, the director of labor relations for the Department of Employment and Training, and as a labor attorney for the MBTA.

 Millie Gonzalez, Interim Chief Diversity and Inclusion Officer